jhudsl/Reproducibility_in_Cancer_Informatics/README.md

 - Write a basic analysis that could be passed to another person/computer and be re-ran to obtain the same output
 - Write analysis notebook that adheres to best practices for reproducibility and readability
 - Create a reproducible project on GitHub that could be re-run by someone else
-- Pull and use an existing Docker image for running an analysis
-- Obtain confidence to learn and apply additional reproducibility tools to an analysis

 ## Encountering problems?